lcj2113/LearningGit-1/readme.md

 # Git and Github
 Keep in mind that git and github are TWO different things. git is a version control software that can be used on your conputer, certain text editors/ides and it's what github uses behind the scenes to maintain your code.
 Github is a remote service that holds your git repos.

+# Git Branches
+A branch is a separate version of our code, made from a commit on a different branch(usually the main/master branch). changes on branches don't effect any other branches in out git repo, they are independent changes.
+We can merge changes into other branches when we want those changes all in one branch.